 Payments with Zelle are typically available for spending within a few minutes.
 However, if the recipient does not use a bank account with a Zelle partnership (so they accept the payment through Zelle's app instead), the first transfer may take a few days.

 Zelle is unique because major U.S. banks are behind it, so it’s a straightforward way to move money quickly.

-Apps like PayPal and Venmo have a virtual “balance.”
-This creates an extra step because payments first land in your virtual balance.
+Apps like PayPal and Venmo have a virtual “balance,” which creates an extra step, because payments first land in your virtual balance.
 Once the funds are there, you must request a transfer of funds from your virtual balance to your bank account.
 With Zelle, as long as the recipient is an enrolled or “seasoned” user, incoming transfers appear in your available balance in just a few minutes.
-Square Cash also moves money instantly, but it requires both users to have a Square Cash account.
+Cash App also moves money instantly, but it requires both users to have Cash App accounts.